 Treatment options depend on the severity and history of the valve leakage.
 It also depends on its effects on the heart’s size and function.
 Talk with your doctor about the best treatment plan for you.

-In chronic and slowly progressive aortic insufficiency, treatment may involve taking medicine.
+In chronic and slowly progressive aortic insufficiency, treatment may involve taking medication.
 Surgery is needed in severe cases.

 Depending on your condition, your doctor may schedule routine physical exams and echocardiograms.

-Medicines cannot fix the valve, but they can be used to treat aortic insufficiency.
-Medicines used may include:
+Medications cannot fix the valve, but they can be used to treat aortic insufficiency.
+Medication used may include:

 If the condition is rapidly declining, surgery is needed.